 - Military Discounts for those in the service.
 Disneyland knows how to thank our service men and women.
 There are a few different discounts available to those who have served or are serving in the armed forces.
 Members of the armed forces and their spouses can purchase tickets through their bases, or at Disneyland’s Ticket Booths.
 The tickets at the Ticket Booth tend to be the best deal (approximately half price).
-Currently Disneyland offers 3 and 4 day park hopper tickets at the booths.
 You must have a military ID to purchase.
-Military members and their spouses can purchase for others, but must enter the gate with their guests and show their ID upon the first entrance.

 - SoCal Tickets.
 Some years, Disneyland will offer SoCal tickets for residents in Southern California at the beginning of the year.
-These tickets are discounted and good for dates from January-May with black out dates around spring break.
-The options for these tickets changes each year, but they are typically 3 day tickets.
-Days DO NOT have to be used consecutively, or even in the same two week period.
-In 2017 there was both a parkhopper and a one park per day option.
+These tickets are discounted and good for dates from January-May with blackout dates around spring break.
 Watch the Disneyland website for more information on this offer.
 You do need to show proof of residence to purchase SoCal Tickets.

 What Disneyland Tickets Should You Buy?

 - Budget.
-I think budget should always be at the top of the list of things to consider when deciding which tickets to purchase.
-Definitely staywithin your budget.
-Maybe this means choosing one-park-per-day tickets instead of parkhoppers, or maybe this means going for 3 days instead of 5.
+I think the budget should always be at the top of the list of things to consider when deciding which tickets to purchase.
+Definitely stay within your budget.
+Maybe this means choosing one-park-per-day tickets instead of park hoppers, or maybe this means going for 3 days instead of 5.
 Whatever you decide, let your budget be your guide.

 - Time.
 You can not do everything in one day.
-Even with super spectacular planning and use of the fastpass system, you can not do every ride or attraction in one day, let alone hit up your favorites twice.
+Even with super spectacular planning and use of the FastPass system, you can not do every ride or attraction in one day, let alone hit up your favorites twice.
 If you have enough time during your vacation I always suggest at least two days in the parks.
-That said, any day at Disneyland is better than none, so don’t think you are wasting your money if you only go one day.
-Also, as much as we love Disneyland, we do like to go a few other places during our vacation.
-Maybe that is a beach or another theme park, but we know we want to spend some time doing other things.
-If we are only there 4 days, we know at least one of those we will plan to spend elsewhere.
+That said, any day at Disneyland is better than none, so don’t think you are wasting your money if you only go one day

-Did I answer all of your questions about Disneyland tickets?
+Did I answer all of your questions about how to buy Disneyland tickets?
 If not, leave your question below in the comments and I will try and answer it for you.